 In Italian "La Mansarda" means "the attic" and this is a space often forgotten where we just store things.
 But, in this sense, it is also a space where there is no right or wrong, and there are no mistakes.
 It is a space to find refuge from the harsh outside world and allow your inner self to thrive in ways you normally don't in day-to-day life.

-Over the 2022, La Mansarda has created monthly multi-disciplinary cultural events, celebrating the diverse art scene in Dublin.
+Over 2022, La Mansarda has created monthly multidisciplinary cultural events, celebrating the diverse art scene in Dublin.
 From comedy to spoken word, music to dance, each event showcases both established acts and emerging talent in a supportive environment.
 Each event has been self-funded but donations were open on the night, with proceeds going to the artists and charity organizations.
 This has become a valuable platform and one of the few regular events where artists are paid for their time and efforts.

 Many artists have been hit very hard and faced extraordinary challenges with remarkable strength.
-Because of all of this, "La Mansarda" has aimed to support and promote creative & talented artists offering an intimate space which is open to performances of all varieties of art, from music and dance to poetry to stand-up comedy.
+Because of all of this, "La Mansarda" has aimed to support and promote creative & talented artists offering an intimate space that is open to performances of all varieties of art, from music and dance to poetry to stand-up comedy.

-Each event of La Mansarda has been organized in different venues around the Dublin city such as a library, cafeteria, local pubs and record studio.
+Each event of La Mansarda has been organized in different venues around Dublin city such as a library, cafeteria, local pubs, and record studio.
 This is because the project is community focused and wants to encourage the cross-pollination of ideas as attendees share the staple post-show tiramisu (made by me) and swap books.

-During 2022, the project has taken part in "Varieté", in cooperation with the artistic group Rather Gather, concluding its summer with a fantastic multidisciplinary and transcultural family friendly mini festival.
+During 2022, the project has taken part in "Varieté", in cooperation with the artistic group Rather Gather, concluding its summer with a fantastic multidisciplinary and transcultural family-friendly mini-festival. |

 PIC-People In Cooperation is a humanitarian non-profit association founded in 2014 by Andrea Mastria, the current president of the association and also a nurse in Italy with a Master's in pediatric oncology, and Antonio Martella, the vice-president and a surgical nurse based in Chimbote.

 Thanks to the founders' dedicated work and effort, PIC has achieved significant milestones over the past 8 years.
 Such as financing and supporting a project for surgeons in Chimbote together with the help of the NGO Emergenza Sorriso (Smile Emergency) and the Peruvian Association "Operation Mato Grosso."
-This project has allowed a team of Italian surgeons to fully operate in Chimbote for free and specialize in plastic functional surgery helping a number of children and adults with severe skin conditions.
+This project has allowed a team of Italian surgeons to fully operate in Chimbote for free and specialize in plastic functional surgery helping several children and adults with severe skin conditions.

 The founder: